 5. Bonding Stage

 Your friends and family view you as a committed couple.
 You may pool your financial resources, make joint decisions as a couple (rather than as individuals), and begin having children.

 If you are in the bonding stage . . .

-Congratulations on reaching this important stage in your life.
-Fully committing to another person is a big step, and it means you have both navigated small and large hurdles in your developing relationship to reach this point.
+Considering a long-term commitment to another person is a big step, and it means you have both navigated small and large hurdles in your developing relationship to reach this point.

 Be sure you are both committed to putting your relationship first, and that you have a plan in place to nurture your relationship and manage conflict in healthy ways.

 6. Differentiating Stage